amazon-science/contextual-product-qa/README.md

 * user review: User reviews written for the product.
 * community answer: Top-voted community answers.
 Answers directly replying to questions in our question set are discarded

-The USB dataset features (1) It provides clear annotations for both evidence ranking and answer generation, enabling us to perform in-depth evaluation of these two components separately.
+The hetPQA dataset features (1) It provides clear annotations for both evidence ranking and answer generation, enabling us to perform in-depth evaluation of these two components separately.
 (2) We consider a mix of 6 heterogeneous sources, ranging from semi-structured specifications (jsons) to free sentences and (3) It represents naturally-occurring questions, unlike previous collections that elicited questions by showing answers explicitly.

-The USB folder contains the dataset.
+The hetPQA folder contains the dataset.
 It contains two sub-folders for the evidence ranking and answer generation respectively.
 In each sub-folder, there exists 3 csv files: train, dev and test.

 If you use this dataset, please cite out paper: